cloudberrydb/cloudberrydb-site/docs/insert-update-delete-row-data.md

 VACUUM mytable;
 ```

 The `VACUUM` command collects table-level statistics such as the number of rows and pages.
 Vacuum all tables after loading data, including append-optimized tables.
-For information about recommended routine vacuum operations, see [Routine Vacuum and Analyze](managing/maintain.html).

 > **Important** The `VACUUM`, `VACUUM FULL`, and `VACUUM ANALYZE` commands should be used to maintain the data in a Cloudberry Database especially if updates and deletes are frequently performed on your database data.